-- Kittery is home to many working artists and several public and private organizations provide venues for showcasing artists' work. - The Kittery Community Center, a facility owned and operated by the town, contains the 171-seat STAR Theatre as well as the Morgen Gallery, an exhibit space located in the heart of the center. - The former Wentworth Dennett Elementary School, located on Government Street, has been successfully renovated to provide artists' studio spaces.
+- Kittery is home to many working artists and several public and private organizations provide venues for showcasing artists' work. - The Kittery Community Center, a facility owned and operated by the town, contains the 171-seat STAR Theatre as well as the Morgan Gallery, an exhibit space located in the heart of the center. - The former Wentworth Dennett Elementary School, located on Government Street, has been successfully renovated to provide artists' studio spaces, and the Kittery Art Association is an active local art association.